MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-partner/get-started-with-android-studio.md

     }
 }
 ```

-   The `extern "C"` method, via JNI, maps your native code to your Java code, to make use of the XboxLiveSDK.
+This section will map your native code to your Java code via the JNI library.

 Your project is now set up to use the XboxLive API.